Jerome LeDoux

 Jerome LeDoux, S.V.D.
-(February 26, 1930 - January 7, 2019) was a Black Catholic priest best known for his ministry at St. Augustine Church in New Orleans, Louisiana.
+(February 26, 1930 – January 7, 2019) was a Black Catholic priest best known for his ministry at St. Augustine Church in New Orleans, Louisiana.
 He was noted for his Afrocentric Masses, his ebullient style and his writing.

 LeDoux was featured in a documentary film about St. Augustine Church in the aftermath of Hurricane Katrina.
 Although well known nationally, he was active primarily in Louisiana, Texas, and Mississippi.

 Biography

 Early life and education

 LeDoux was born on February 26, 1930, in Lake Charles, Louisiana.
-Following the path of his older brother Louis, he attended high school at the Society of the Divine Word's all-Black St. Augustine's Seminary in Bay St. Louis, Mississippi, graduating in 1947.
+Following the path of his older brother COL Louis Verlin LeDoux, he attended high school at the Society of the Divine Word's all-Black St. Augustine's Seminary in Bay St. Louis, Mississippi, graduating in 1947.
 (At the time, US Catholic seminaries did not admit African Americans, and St. Augustine's Seminary had been created in 1920 to train African-American men for the priesthood in a segregated setting.)
 In 1952, Louis became the first Black diocesan priest to serve in the South.
 His cousin, Harold Perry, became the first African-American Catholic bishop in modern history in 1966.

-At St Augustine's, Ledoux's education consisted of music and the classics such as Greek, Latin, and French, in addition to religious instruction.
+At St Augustine's, LeDoux's education consisted of music and the classics such as Greek, Latin, and French, in addition to religious instruction.
 He then completed a two-year novitiate in the SVD's main seminary in Techny, Illinois.
 LeDoux then attended college for two years at Divine Word Seminary in Epworth, Iowa, before completing an additional four years of theology at St. Augustine's, graduating in 1953.
 LeDoux was ordained thereafter, in 1957.

 He then pursued graduate studies at the Gregorian University in Rome, Italy.
 There, he earned a master's degree in theology and a doctorate in canon law, completing these in 1961.